Portland Community College LEAD Academy

 - Course concludes with Capstone project demonstrating participant’s integration of learning back on the job.

-Program Results: Since its inception, the L.E.A.D Academy has successfully graduated four cohorts and the capstone projects produced by graduated cohorts have added considerable value to the PCC system.
+Since its inception, the L.E.A.D Academy has successfully graduated eight cohorts and the capstone projects produced by graduated cohorts have added considerable value to the PCC system.
 The following testimonial demonstrates the importance and success of the LEAD Academy: